What is a BEO at Events? A Complete Guide to Banquet Event Orders

 A BEO is critical in coordinating the different departments of a venue to ensure the smooth execution of every aspect.

-From the culinary department in charge of catering needs to room setup coordination in the housekeeping department, a holistic BEO ensures that each department functions in continuity in addressing the event's needs.
+This runs from the culinary department in charge of catering needs to room setup coordination in the housekeeping department.
+A holistic BEO ensures that each department functions in continuity in addressing the event's needs.

-Such coordination anticipates miscommunication that may bring the event to a standstill, ensuring that every aspect, from room turnovers to serving meals, happens clocklike.
+Such coordination anticipates miscommunication that may bring the event to a standstill.
+This ensures that every aspect, from room turnovers to serving meals, happens clocklike.

 4. Protective Measures